tstibor/Asteroid_Detector/README.md

 # FINAL EXTRACTION COMMAND
 PP Calibrate Command: pp_calibrate -maxflag 5
 ```

+ #The Settings File
 The settings are pretty self explanatory.
 Reference DS9 manual for options with color and blinking interval ect.

+Search parameters under Defaults are all specified in arc seconds.
+"FWHM" ignores objects in the database with an FWHM in arcsec smaller than what you specify.
+This is handy so you are not subtracting noise as stars.

+"Default Star Search Radius" and "Default Asteroid Search Radius" are self explanatory.

+"Default Limiting Mag"

 To make a quicklaunch for it, create a new file on your Desktop called "AsteroidDetector.sh" or whatever you'd like.
 In this file put:
 ```